The Leisure Seeker

 The Leisure Seeker is a 2017 comedy-drama film directed by Paolo Virzì, in his first full English-language feature.
 The film is based on the 2009 novel of the same name by Michael Zadoorian.
 It stars Helen Mirren and Donald Sutherland, acting together for the first time since the 1990 film Bethune: The Making of a Hero.
 It was screened in the main competition section of the 74th Venice International Film Festival.
 Mirren received a Golden Globe nomination for her work in the film.

+Synopsis

+An elderly couple, John and Ella, go on a road trip from Massachusetts to Florida to see Ernest Hemingway's residence in Key West.
+On their way, they muse on their relationships, learn hidden secrets about each other and encounter new experiences while coping with John's memory loss and Ella's terminal cancer.